quincinia/Full-Stack-Open-part-6/README.md

 ## Exercise 6.17
 Votes are now saved to the database.
 Pretty straightforward implementation, had to change around the function parameters for the voting functions.
 Had a little trouble with names again; when assigning the `data` property to an object, you should probably omit the curly brackets.
 I fixed the naming convention for the `createAnecdote` action creator to keep things consistent.

+## Exercise 6.18
+Timed notifications can now be launched with a single call.
+I didn't really need any asynchronous action to implement this, the new `timedNotification` function is just a macro for the existing actions.
+For this reason, the function actually isn't a true action creator since it doesn't define any new action.